 - Pain in the upper right belly area

 - Sudden weight gain (2 to 5 pounds in a week)

 - Swelling in the legs, hands, and face

 Many of these signs and symptoms are normal discomforts of pregnancy.
-But if you have severe headaches, blurred vision or severe upper belly pain, call your health care provider.
+But if you have severe headaches, blurred vision or severe upper belly pain, call your health care provider right away.

 If you have preeclampsia, your health care provider can help you manage most health complications through regular prenatal care.
-Pregnant women with preeclampsia are more likely than women who don’t have preeclampsia to have these complications:
+Women with preeclampsia are more likely than women who don’t have preeclampsia to have these pregnancy complications:

-- Low birthweight.
+- A low birthweight baby.
 This is when a baby weighs less than 5 pounds, 8 ounces.
 High blood pressure can narrow blood vessels in the uterus (womb) and placenta.
 The placenta grows in the uterus and supplies your baby with food and oxygen through the umbilical cord.
 Your baby may not get enough oxygen and nutrients, causing him to grow slowly.

 - Premature birth.
-This is birth that happens too early, before 37 weeks of pregnancy.
 Even with treatment, a pregnant woman with preeclampsia may need to give birth early to avoid serious health problems for her and her baby.